 Children may also be made to feel inferior to the parent, which may be evident through the parent downplaying the positive qualities of their child and exaggerating their own in a competitive fashion.
-A narcissistic parent will also set lofty and unrealistic goals for his or herself and have fantasies of power.
-This will be evident to a child if he or she asks the parent what they hope to achieve in the future.
-He or she will also expect everybody to agree with plans or ideas they have, and may be hurt if this is not the case.
-A child may also notice that his or her parent feels rejected or hurt if they don't receive positive attention.
+Narcissism may also cause a parent to set lofty and unrealistic goals, both for him or herself and also for the child, particularly if the child’s achievements could be seen as advantageous to the parent.
+He or she will also expect everybody to agree with plans or ideas proposed, and may be hurt if this is not the case.
+A child may also notice that a parent feels rejected or despondent if he or she doesn't receive the expected positive attention.

-A son or daughter trying to determine whether he or she has a narcissistic parent should look out for several of the symptoms of narcissism before considering it a serious possibility.
+A son or daughter trying to determine whether a parent has clinical narcissism should look out for several of the symptoms before considering it a serious possibility.
 This is because the chances of having a narcissistic parent are very low, and ordinary arrogance is a more common explanation.
-It is also important for the observer to attempt to detach himself or herself from any preconceptions about the observed behavior.
-For example, one symptom of narcissism is taking advantage of other people to achieve selfish ends, but this is a subjective observation, and any preconceptions could lead to a false assumption that this is or isn’t occurring.
+It is also important for the observer to attempt to detach himself or herself from any preconceptions about the behavior.
+For example, one symptom of narcissism is taking advantage of other people to achieve selfish ends, but this is a subjective observation, and any preconceptions could lead to a false assumption about what is or isn’t occurring.

 The term narcissistic parent makes me think of parents who push their children into a certain sport and try to live vicariously through the children's achievements in the sport.
 They are loud and vocal and draw attention to themselves and their children through their boasting and cheering at games.
 Of course narcissistic behavior is different than a narcissistic personality, but sports is one area where I see narcissistic behavior.

 Life could be very difficult for a child with a narcissistic parent.

 In addition to the attributes mentioned in the article, narcissism is usually associated with extreme vanity and arrogance.